Celebrate the World Postcard Day

 - Catch up with friends you haven’t seen in a while, let them know how you’re doing and that you’re thinking about them.

-- Show your support to good causes.
-Some organizations you might want to write to include Post Pals, More Love Letters, Postcard Pick-me-up or Any Refugee.
+- Show your support for good causes.
+Some organizations you might want to write to include Post Pals, More Love Letters or From Me to You.

 - Other ideas to celebrate the day include hosting an event (if it is safe to do so), such as a postcard writing get-together with friends, or organizing a visit to a postal museum.

-The postcard design is available under the CC BY-NC-ND 4.0 license.
+The postcard design is provided under the CC BY-NC-ND 4.0 license (in short: keep the credits, no commercial use, no changes).

 In the Classroom